MBuffenoir/bastion/readme.md

 ###Instance

-Now we are going to create an instance in this newly created security group, using the management key-pair.
+Now let's create an instance in this newly created security group, using the management key-pair.
 Naviguate to COMPUTE > INSTANCES and click on the `ADD` button.

 Use the following specifications to create the bastion.
 Unless you plan to use ressources heavy mangement tools to administrate your server, a micro instance should suffice.